hashicorp/terraform-provider-aws/docs/issue-reporting-and-lifecycle.md

 5. The issue is closed.
 Sometimes, valid issues will be closed because they are tracked elsewhere or non-actionable.
 The issue is still indexed and available for future viewers, or can be re-opened if necessary.

+6. 30 days after the issue has been closed it is locked, preventing further comments.